|

 13. Wear Comfortable Shoes

-Ask For Water on Your Table.
-Waiters in French restaurants may not automatically bring water to your table unless you ask for it.
-And if you ask, make sure to be specific about tap vs. bottled water; otherwise, you may be surprised with extra euros added to your bill for a fancy water bottle.
+Servers in French restaurants may not automatically bring water to your table unless you ask for it.
+If you ask, be specific about tap vs. bottled water; otherwise, you may be surprised with extra euros added to your bill for a fancy water bottle.

-15. French Go On a Vacation in August
+17. French Go On a Vacation in August

 Similar Posts